 Calculating different time periods can also give you insight into how different strategies employed over time are having an effect on reducing that churn rate.

 #3 of The SaaS Retention Metrics: Monthly Recurring Revenue Churn

 While it’s important to understand the number of customers leaving you in a given time period, it’s also important to understand the impact that has on your revenue.
 This is where MRR Churn comes in.

 MRR stands for Monthly Recurring Revenue, and as the name states, looks at your revenue per month.
-If you have a SaaS product, you likely have customers signed up to different plans with different values, and calculating this allows you to forecast potential losses.
+If you have a SaaS product, you likely have customers signed up for different plans with different values, and calculating this allows you to forecast potential losses.
 (I’m sure you’ve guessed by now, there is also ARR, which looks at your annual revenue!)

 Why Monthly Recurring Revenue Churn Is Important